ul-gaul/rocket-controller/doc/Makefile.md

 The other less pragmatic reason is simply because learning Makefile is a valuable skill to have as a computer engineer (also learning is fun).
+Also, speaking from experience, using an IDE with a bunch of freshmen is a recipe for disaster in the git tracking.
+People clone the repo in the workspace, add workspace files to the tracking and generally make a big mess of things.
+Using a Makefile mitigates part of the risk by:

+- forcing people to think before doing something
+- less files to deal with (more simplicity means easier cleaning of someone's mess)

 Also, making our own makefile gives us the total freedom and control over the compilation process.
 We decide exactly what libraries to use,